 All that from a restaurant?
 Honestly, yes.
 I dare you to find another place where a dessert compels you to snapchat “same” this badly.
 At just £75 for the ‘Full Story’ menu (6 courses) plus matched drinks – the clue is in the name, with plenty of scope for witty captions ahead.

-The food began with the obligatory Bread & Butter as fortunately The Wilderness isn’t one of those establishments that scrimps you out of this dining out staple (because who does warm bread at home that isn’t toast?).
+The food began with the obligatory Bread & Butter as fortunately, The Wilderness isn’t one of those establishments that scrimps you out of this dining out staple (because who does warm bread at home that isn’t toasted?).
 B #1 was a lovely warm home-baked nutty brown roll topped with oats and B #2 a healthy quenelle of butter topped with salt flakes.

 At £3 a pop the “snacks” on offer were practically unavoidable and we succumbed to the large canapés of crisp cod skin topped with creamy fresh crab, apple puree and dainty garlic flowers atop impossibly quaint pine cone adorned “moss”.

 The main menu is split into 3 “chapters” and I’m pleased to confirm each chapter brought with it an additional dish ie., Chapter 1 = 1 dish, Chapter 2 = 2 dishes… you get the drift.

 “Dusk falling on a Northern beach”